Monster Hunter: World: Quests and combat

-In combat, the player must watch their health — if it falls to zero, they faint and are taken back to camp but then can set out again at a reduced reward; however, fainting more than three times (the exact amount depends on the quest) will cause the quest to fail.
-Further, the player must watch their stamina, which is consumed for dodging and certain other attacks and actions; stamina will recover quickly but the player must not take other aggressive actions for this to happen, which can be tricky in the heat of battle.
-The player can carry various restorative items for health and stamina; unlike previous games where the player was forced to stand still to consume them, World allows the player to do so while walking, though the player must not be interrupted for a few moments to gain the full effects of the restorative item.
-The player must also be aware of various debuffs that monsters can inflict on them, the sharpness of their weapon or the quantity of ammo for certain weapon types, and the limitations of items they can bring on a quest that restricts how much they can recover while in the field.
+In combat, the player must watch their health—if it falls to zero, they faint and are taken back to camp.
+They can set out again at a reduced reward, but fainting more than usually three times will fail the quest.
+Additionally, the player must manage their stamina, which is consumed from dodging and certain other attacks and actions; stamina will recover quickly while the player is not taking intensive actions, which can be difficult during battle.
+The player can carry various restorative items for health and stamina; unlike previous games where the player was forced to stand still to consume them, World allows the player to do so while walking, though the player must not be interrupted for a few moments to gain the items' full effects.
+With an aim to reach a wider audience than past games, Monster Hunter: World also provides more information to players, such as a companion that will warn the player when they are running low on health, and more details on the advantages and disadvantages of weapons and armors against specific monsters.
+The player must also be aware of various debuffs that monsters can inflict on them, the sharpness of their weapon or the quantity of ammunition for certain weapon types, and the limitations of items they can bring on a quest that restricts how much they can recover while in the field.
 If the player successfully completes the quest, they gain reward resources, often consisting of parts from that monster along with zenny, the in-game currency.
-The distribution of rewards from a quest is determined by rarity, so obtaining certain rare parts may require repeating a quest several times to get a desired part.
+The distribution of rewards from a quest is determined by rarity, so obtaining certain rare parts may require repeating a quest several times.

 World features a story mode offered through the quest system.
-Unlike previous games, where the story mode led the player through and to complete the "Low Rank" quests, before opening the game to more difficult "High Rank" quests without a story driver, World will have a narrative that continues into the "High Rank" quests.
-The game's complete story mode is estimated to take between 40 and 50 hours, according to director Yuya Tokuda.
-Instead of quests that required the player to slay a number of smaller monsters or collect resources, World will offer these as Bounties that can be achieved alongside the main quests, or provided as Optional quests that generally lead to improving some facet of the resources in Astera.
-A player can have up to six different Bounties active, and which provide rewards when they are completed.
-The player can gain Investigation quests as well, which come from investigating the trail of monsters with Scout flies or by breaking off parts of monsters in combat.
-Each Investigation offers a quest that may have unique limitations or goals compared to main story quests, such as time limits or reduced fainting limits but also provide additional rewards; Investigations can only be attempted, successfully or not, a limited number of times before they are exhausted and removed.
+Unlike previous games, where the story only followed "Low Rank" quests, before opening the game to more difficult "High Rank" quests without a story driver, World's narrative continues into High Rank.
+Instead of quests that required the player to slay a number of smaller monsters or collect resources, World offers these as bounties that can be achieved alongside the main quests, or provided as optional quests that generally lead to improving some facet of the resources in Astera.
+A player can have up to six different bounties active, and which provide rewards when they are completed.
+The player can gain investigation quests as well, which come from investigating the trail of monsters with Scoutflies or by breaking off parts of monsters in combat.
+Each investigation offers a quest that may have unique limitations or goals compared to main story quests, such as time limits or reduced fainting limits but also provide additional rewards; investigations can only be attempted, successfully or not, a limited number of times before they are removed.